-HKEX ESG Reporting g Guide General Disclosures Policy & Procedures Explanation/Reference section Aspect B Social , B1 Employment Information on: the policies; and compliance with relevant laws and regulations that have a significant impact on the issuer relating to compensation and dismissal, recruitment and promotion, working hours, rest periods, equal opportunity, diversity, anti-discrimination, and other benefits and welfare.
-Employee Handbook Recruitment Management Procedures Employee Benefits Management Approach OUR WORKPLACE - Employment Practices, Employee Engagement B2 Health and Safety Information on: - the policies; and - compliance and material non-compliance with relevant standards, rules and regulations on providing a safe working environment and protecting employees from occupational hazards.
-Employee Handbook Safety Investigation and Control System OHS Policy Environmental And Emergency Response Manual OUR WORKPLACE - Occupational Health and Safety B3 Development and Training Policies on improving employees' knowledge and skills for discharging duties at work.
-Description of training activities.
-Training refers to vocational training.
-It may include internal and external courses paid by the employer.
-Employee Handbook Training Management Procedures OUR WORKPLACE - Training and Development B4 Labor Standard Information on: - the policies; and - compliance and material non-compliance with relevant standards, rules and regulations on preventing child or forced labor.
-Employee Handbook Recruitment Management Procedures OUR WORKPLACE - Employment Practices B5 Supply Chain Management Policies on managing environmental and social risks of supply chain.
-Craftmaster Supplier Rules of Conduct Supplier Management Procedures Supplier Commitment Letter OUR OPERATION - Supply Chain Management
+HKEx ESG Reporting Guide General Disclosures & KPIs Policies & Procedures Explanation/ Reference Section Aspect B Social B1 Employment Information on: - the policies; and - compliance with relevant laws and regulations that have a significant impact on the issuer relating to compensation and dismissal, recruitment and promotion, working hours, rest periods, equal opportunity, diversity, anti-discrimination, and other benefits and welfare.
+Employee Handbook Recruitment Management Procedures OUR PEOPLE - Employment Practices, Employee Relationships B2 Health and Safety Information on: - the policies; and - compliance with relevant laws and regulations that have a significant impact on the issuer relating to providing a safe working environment and protecting employees from occupational hazards.
+Employee Handbook Occupational Health & Safety Policy Emergency Contingency Plan OUR PEOPLE - Occupational Health & Safety B3 Development and Training Policies on improving employees' knowledge and skills for discharging duties at work.
+Description of training activities. - Employee Handbook OUR PEOPLE - Training & Development B4 Labor Standard Information on: - the policies; and - compliance with relevant laws and regulations that have a significant impact on the issuer relating to preventing child and forced labor.
+Employee HandbookRecruitmentManagementProcedures OUR PEOPLE - Employment Practices B5 Supply Chain Management Policies on managing environmental and social risks of supply chain.
+Craftmaster SupplierRules of ConductSupplierManagementProcedures OUR OPERATION -Supply Chain Management